High daily screen time linked to cognitive and behavioral problems in preterm children

 Previous research has demonstrated that preterm birth and increased screen time are independently associated with a risk of adverse child development and behavioral outcomes.
 However, the combined association between high screen time in early school age and adverse cognitive, executive function, language, and behavior outcomes in extremely preterm children is not highly documented.
 A study sponsored by the NICHD aims to answer this question.

-High screen time was associated with: (1) a lower full-scale IQ, (2) higher association with deficits in executive functions, (3) lower global executive function and impulse control, (4) and inattention.
+High screen time was associated with (1) a lower full-scale IQ, (2) higher association with deficits in executive functions, (3) lower global executive function and impulse control, and (4) and inattention.
 Furthermore, a television/computer in the bedroom was also associated with an increase in inhibition and hyperactivity/impulsivity.
 The findings of this study suggest that high screen time is related to adverse cognitive, executive function, and behavior outcomes at ages 6 to 7 years in children born extremely preterm.

 Although the directionality cannot be completely ruled out (e.g., increased screen time might be used to calm bad behavior), these findings suggest that a high level of screen time could have a negative impact on children who were born extremely premature.
-The implication is that health care professionals should discuss both the benefits and risks of screen time with families who have extreme premature children.
+The implication is that health care professionals should discuss both the benefits and risks of screen time with families who have extremely premature children.

 Vohr BR, McGowan EC, Bann C, Das A, Higgins R, Hintz S; Eunice Kennedy Shriver National Institute of Child Health and Human Development Neonatal Research Network.
 2021.
 Association of High Screen-Time Use With School-age Cognitive, Executive Function, and Behavior Outcomes in Extremely Preterm Children.
 JAMA Pediatr.
 Jul 12:e212041. doi: 10.1001/jamapediatrics.2021.2041.
 Epub ahead of print.
 PMID: 34251406; PMCID: PMC8276120.